 Even the Israelites, who saw so many of God’s miracles first-hand, found it easy to doubt and discredit God.
 So should we be surprised that some critics simply refuse to believe that Jesus, as God in human form, could die and rise again?
 God is the great I Am!
 He holds the past, the present, and the future in His mighty hands.
 You and I are called to love God — and each other — because He first loved us.
 Until we each can, with humble gratefulness acknowledge and accept the gift of the cross, we shall have trouble fully loving and following God.

-In just three weeks we celebrate Easter.
+Easter is almost here.
 Take the Easter Challenge: with whom you can share God’s amazing love for us?
 Who can you invite to church on Easter Sunday?
 After just reading about what Jesus did for you and me, are you moved to know him personally today?

 This blog post highlights Josh and Sean’s new 64-page booklet, The Resurrection and You.
 We are certain this little booklet will be an effective evangelism tool for you this Easter season.
 So we’d like to offer you this resource, to help you share the Good News!
 BONUS: Every 30-pack order arrives with a FREE copy of our full, 256-page book, Evidence for the Resurrection.